ObaroAwowede/alx-project-nexus/README.md

 # Project Nexus: Full‑Stack Knowledge Base

 Welcome to **Project Nexus**, a unified repository capturing the key learnings, best practices, and real‑world solutions from ALX’s ProDev Frontend and Backend Engineering programs.
+The project is a Social Media App, where users can Create, Like and Comment on posts

 ---